onnela-lab/forest/forest/sycamore/README.md

 `from forest import sycamore.functions as sycf`

 ## Usage:
 Download raw data from your Beiwe server and use this package to process the data in the `survey_timings` data stream.
 Summary data provides metrics around survey submissions and survey question completion.

-Outputs include:
+Additional outputs are generated if a config file is provided.

+If config file is not provided, outputs include:

+* `agg_survey_data.csv`: One csv with all data from the survey_timings datastresm.
+* `submits_alt_summary.csv`: One csv with survey completion times for all users.

+If a config file is provided, additional outputs include:

+* `answers_data.csv`: Aggregated survey data (similar to agg_survey_data.csv, will likely be deprecated in future iterations).
 * `answers_summary.csv` : For each beiwe id, survey id, and question id, this file provides the following summaries:
   * `num_answers`: The number of times in the given data the answer is answered.
   * `average_time_to_answer`: The average amount of time the user takes to answer the question.